VladUsatii/p2pspec/docs/WIREPROTOCOL.md

 src:				source device
 dest:				destination device
 node -> n:			a device returning its state on the network n
-udp:				user datagram protocol returns unverified buffers over a port.
-This "unsafe" protocol is considered low-latency. dhke(x) -> n:		diffie-hellman key exchange returns the secret number for transport protocol encryption and decryption ecdsa(x) -> bytes:	returns ecdsa signature of a private key in bytes sha256(x) -> y:		returns sha256-keccak hash on the input x
+tcp:				transmission control protocol returns verified buffers over a port.
+This "safe" protocol is considered high-latency. dhke(x) -> n:		diffie-hellman key exchange returns the secret number for transport protocol encryption and decryption ecdsa(x) -> bytes:	returns ecdsa signature of a private key in bytes sha256(x) -> y:		returns sha256-keccak hash on the input x